 Probiotics are the helpful bacteria that live in the human gut and improve digestion and overall health.

 A person should choose a plain variety with no added sugar.
-Probiotic yogurt contains live, active cultures called Lactobacillus or Bifidobacterium, which may be advertised as on the label.
+Probiotic yogurt contains live, active cultures such as Lactobacillus and Bifidobacterium, which it may advertise on the label.